daattali/beautiful-jekyll/resources_pages/install_ds_stack_ubuntu.md

 ## Docker

 You will use Docker to create reproducible, sharable and shippable computing environments for your analyses.
 For this you will need a Docker account.
-You can sign up for a free one [here](https://store.docker.com/signup?next=%2F%3Fref%3Dlogin).
+You can [sign up for a free one here](https://store.docker.com/signup?next=%2F%3Fref%3Dlogin).

 After signing-up, you also need to install Docker **CE** for Ubuntu.
-Follow the installation instructions using the "Install using the repository" methods found [here](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository), including the subheadings "Set up the repository" and "Install Docker engine".
+Follow the installation instructions using the ["Install using the repository" methods found here](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository), including the subheadings "Set up the repository" and "Install Docker engine".

-Next, follow the Linux post installation steps [here](https://docs.docker.com/engine/install/linux-postinstall/) so that you can run Docker without typing `sudo`, and confirm that docker is working by following the verification instructions on that same page.
+Next, [follow the Linux post installation steps here](https://docs.docker.com/engine/install/linux-postinstall/) so that you can run Docker without typing `sudo`, and confirm that docker is working by following the verification instructions on that same page.

 ### Customizing VS Code with Extensions

 The real magic of VS Code is in the extensions that let you add languages, debuggers, and tools to your installation to support your specific workflow.
-From within VS Code you can open up the [Extension Marketplace](https://code.visualstudio.com/docs/editor/extension-gallery) to browse and install extensions by clicking on the Extensions icon in the Activity Bar indicated in the figure below.
+From within VS Code you can open up the [Extension Marketplace (read more here)](https://code.visualstudio.com/docs/editor/extension-gallery) to browse and install extensions by clicking on the Extensions icon in the Activity Bar indicated in the figure below.

 ![](/resources_pages/imgs/vscode.png)